MarkLodato/dotfiles/README.md

 The .gitignore is set up to monitor any new dotfiles but to ignore files not starting with a dot at the top level.
 That way, `git status` will indicate any new files that should be added to (or ignored by) the repository.

+There are two branches:

+*   `master`, which is checked out at `~/p/dotfiles` and is pushed to GitHub
+*   `home`, which is checked out at `~` and is local to the machine

+To pull changes from GitHub:

+    $ cd ~/p/dotfiles
+    $ git pull --ff-only
+    $ gd merge --ff-only

+To push changes to GitHub:

+    $ cd ~/p/dotfiles
+    $ git merge --ff-only home
+    $ git push

+#### Explanation

+It is undesirable to check out the repo directly to `~` because then git would think *everything* in the home directory is part of this repo.
+Instead we move the .git directory elsewhere and specify `--git-dir=... --work-tree=$HOME` via an alias, `gd`.
+This way we only manage dotfiles intentionally.

+We also maintain two separate [worktrees](https://git-scm.com/docs/git-worktree), `~` and `~/p/dotfiles`, on branches `home` and `master`, respectively.
+This dual-worktree setup allows us to carefully control what gets pushed to GitHub.
+It also allows us to avoid messing up our live dotfiles with merge conflicts.

+The `.setup_dotfiles.sh` script creates a dummy alternate worktree at `~/.dotfiles` and then checks out the files to `$HOME`.

 #### Alternate Installation